Arbors

 No analysis available

-Wood frame construction is supported at the building level by MLS history, with 13 of 20 current listings coded WOOFRA.
-The public remarks do not explicitly say “wood frame,” but there is no conflicting evidence across the listings.
-This looks like a consistent building attribute rather than a copy-paste anomaly.
+Wood frame construction is supported at the building level by the MLS pattern: 13 of 20 current listings are coded WOOFRA.
+The public remarks across many listings do not explicitly mention construction type, but there is no evidence of a change, so this remains a strong building-level feature.

 No analysis available